Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Results and Discussion

 \subsection{Results for Closed-set Learning}

 Table \ref{resultsintro} presents the performance metrics for various models applied to closed-set learning in the proposed mosquito classification.
-The Swin-S Transformer technique achieves the highest overall accuracy at 99.80\%, with corresponding high precision, recall, and F1 scores, indicating its superior performance.
-MobileViT achieves satisfactory performance with a high accuracy of 98.90\% and an F1 score of 0.989, while utilizing significantly fewer parameters (5.58 million), making it an efficient model for mosquito classification.
-Conversely, ResNet50 shows the lowest accuracy at 94.50\%, but still demonstrates reliable performance with a precision of 0.937 and a recall of 0.933.
-These results highlight the effectiveness of transformer-based models, particularly Swin-S and Swin-B, in accurately classifying mosquito species.
+The Swin-B Transformer achieves the highest overall accuracy at 99.60\%, with corresponding high precision (0.994), recall (0.996), and F1 score (0.996), indicating its superior performance.
+The MobileViT model also performs well, achieving a high accuracy of 98.90\% and an F1 score of 0.989, while utilizing significantly fewer parameters (5.58 million), making it an efficient model for mosquito classification.
+The Xception model follows closely with an accuracy of 99.20\% and an F1 score of 0.991.
+On the other hand, ResNet50 shows the lowest accuracy at 94.50\%, but still demonstrates reliable performance with a precision of 0.937 and a recall of 0.933.
+All the results were based on the fine-tuned model's performance on unseen data during the training phase, the test set.
+These results highlight the effectiveness of transformer-based models, particularly Swin-B and MobileViT, in accurately classifying mosquito species while maintaining computational efficiency.

 Figure~\ref{fig:graph_2} shows the training and validation accuracies and losses vs. epochs for the applied models with closed-set learning.
 The model demonstrates a consistent rise in training accuracy, with validation accuracy improving, though with some fluctuations.
 The loss metrics indicate a steady reduction in training and validation loss, highlighting the model’s capability to learn from the data and generalize well.
 In Figure~\ref{gsubfig2}, the MobileViT model shows an upward trend in training and validation accuracy, though the validation accuracy increases gradually.
 Both training and validation loss decrease, but the validation loss plateaus slightly, indicating potential challenges in further improving validation performance.
 For the ViT Base model, Figure~\ref{gsubfig3} illustrates an increasing trend in training and validation accuracy, reflecting effective training.
 The training loss decreases consistently, while the validation loss reduces, albeit with minor fluctuations, suggesting good generalization with occasional overfitting.
 According to Figure~\ref{gsubfig4}, the Xception model indicates a steady rise in training accuracy, with the validation accuracy showing a similar pattern but with slight instability.
 The training loss decreases significantly, and the validation loss also reduces, though it exhibits minor variations, indicating some challenges in validation performance consistency.